cyberphone/doc/payments/review-secure-payment-confirmation.md

 - EMVCo: Secure Remote Commerce and 3D Secure standards

-Since such a proposal would obviously create friction, W3C adopted the system developed by Google and Stripe (*which has virtually nothing in common with Apple Pay*), more or less "as is", without further ado.
+Since such a proposal would obviously create friction, W3C adopted the system developed by Google and Stripe, more or less "as is", without further ado.

+It is in this context worth mentioning that *SPC has virtually nothing in common with state-of-the-art systems like Apple Pay*.

 ## Business Proposal or Standardization Effort?
 The participant list in https://www.w3.org/2021/07/26-wpwg-spc-minutes